 Rockland Breakwater And Light

 As you approach Rockland from the sea, you are immediately struck by the impressive breakwater with a lighthouse at the end of it.
-Impressive indeed as we have passed the breakwater on both sides and the water is around 50 feet MLW for most of the the breakwater.
+Impressive indeed, as we have passed the breakwater on both sides, and the water is around 50 feet MLW for most of the breakwater.

-In the 1850s several severe nor'easters caused considerable damage to many Rockland waterfront installations, businesses and to shipping in the harbor.
+In the 1850s, several severe nor'easters caused considerable damage to many Rockland waterfront installations, businesses, and shipping in the harbor.
 Lack of a protective breakwater clearly prevented the harbor from realizing its potential as a commercial port and as a harbor of refuge for coastal shipping.
-However, in spite of citizen petitions and the intervention by a local Senator, Congress did not approve construction of a breakwater until 1880.
+However, in spite of citizen petitions and the intervention by a local Senator, Congress did not approve the construction of a breakwater until 1880.
 Construction began almost immediately.

 Construction of the single-breakwater design was completed on November 24, 1899, but severe winter storms during the winter of 1899-1900 proved that the height needed to be increased.
-The four-foot-high cap was completed on October 15, 1901 including the base at the end for the lighthouse.
-A total of 768,774 tons of stone were used for the project and the total expenditures up to that point was $880,093.
+The four-foot-high cap was completed on October 15, 1901, including the base at the end of the lighthouse.
+A total of 768,774 tons of stone were used for the project, and the total expenditures up to that point was $880,093.

 Friday, September 12, 2008